 The distribution of PET activity created by the proton beam is correlated to the delivered dose, but it is not identical to it.
 Dose deposition depends on the inelastic interactions of the proton beam with atomic electrons in the target material, while β^+ emitters are produced by nuclear interactions between the proton beam and atomic nuclei.
 Therefore, the abundance and type of β^+ emitters produced are dependent on the elemental composition of the tissue in a way that dose deposition is not.
-The varied elemental composition of human tissue and the wide range of possible nuclear reactions of the incoming protons on each element, each with very different cross-sections as a function of proton energy, weakens the correlation between β^+ activity and dose.
+The varied elemental composition of human tissue and the wide range of possible nuclear reactions of the incoming protons on each element, each with very different crosssections as a function of proton energy, weakens the correlation between β^+ activity and dose.
 Furthermore, the finite threshold energy for reactions that produce β^+ emitters results in a PET activity whose distal edge does not coincide with that of the dose distribution.
 The implication of these factors is that the reconstructed PET images cannot be compared to the dose distribution from the treatment plan.
-Instead, the typical approach taken when using PET for proton range monitoring is to use shifts in PET activity distribution along the direction of the beam path as a surrogate for dose deviations, by comparing the measured PET distribution with a reference image.
+Instead, the typical approach taken when using PET for proton range monitoring is to use shifts in PET activity distribution with a reference image.